sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 After running this command you'll see the repo being downloaded locally.
 You can then branch, edit any of the files, or add new files, or even delete files to your hearts content.
-Any changes you make will only be on your PC and then you *push* changes back up to GitHub.
+Any changes you make will only be on your machine and then you *push* changes back up to GitHub.
 We'll cover that later.

 Just like with a fork, you need to keep any local up to date with both the original, upstream repo, and the GitHub version.
 This is done by using the :code:`git pull`, :code:`git merge` and :code:`git rebase` commands.
 We'll explain how to do all that below.

+.. _`a little more complicated to set up`: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh
+.. _`2FA for your GitHub account`: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

+.. _git_merge_conflicts:

 Git Merge Conflicts
 ^^^^^^^^^^^^^^^^^^^